Uses: Originally utility: eggs / meat now exhibition.

 The ‘new’ imported Cochins were very similar to what we have today but there was less foot feathering and their colours were not stable but on arriving in the UK, the Buff Cochin was soon stabilised, shortly followed by Partridge.

-Partridge Cochins require double mating to get the correct colour and markings.
+Partridge Cochins require double mating (separate Cock breeders and Pullet breeders) to produce the correct colour and markings in their offspring.
 There are very few cockerel breeders left, most preferring to breed pullets for show.
 White Cochins are easier to breed than the correct colour Buff, or Partridge but like many other Whites do need a shaded run to stop them going brassy in colour.
 During their moult, stop feeding maize and grass (there is a pigment that colours the feathers) to keep the feathers white and stop them from turning cream.
 Due to their feathered feet, birds should not be kept in a muddy run.

 The following books are available.
 Links take you to the Amazon or other sellers’ pages for the books.